raulb/stethoscope/README.md

 ### Rails 3

 Just require Stethoscope in your application.
-Stethoscope has a Railtie that will configure Stethoscope to work
+Stethoscope has a Railtie that will configure Stethoscope to work.

 ## Customizing Stethoscope